ivanchaveezz/Proyect1/README.md

 ¿Why the spotify dataset?

--provided several metrics to analyze
+- Provided several metrics to analyze

--Explore cultural differences
+- Explore cultural differences

--Recent data and verifed
+- Recent data and verifed

 Top 50 songs from 73 countries, all displayed over 6 days.
 It mentiened attributed of each songes based on the:

--Danceability:Based on various elements returns the suitability of the song for dancing (0-1)
+- Danceability:Based on various elements returns the suitability of the song for dancing (0-1)

--energy: Measure of intensity and activity (0-1)
+- Energy: Measure of intensity and activity (0-1)

--popularity: Algorithm that measures the growing listener base for a song (0-100)
+- Popularity: Algorithm that measures the growing listener base for a song (0-100)

--Valance:Likelihood of a song to make the listener happy (0-1)
+- Valance:Likelihood of a song to make the listener happy (0-1)

--Tempo:Estimated tempo in beats per minute of a given track (BPM)
+- Tempo:Estimated tempo in beats per minute of a given track (BPM)

 -Liveness:Detects the presence of  live audience in the recording (0-1)